 Tests and Results

 Lab results are usually posted electronically within 24-48 hours.
 Some results take longer depending on what was ordered.
 Pap results take 4-5 days.
 No news is good news, but if you want to hear one way or another, contact the office.
-Minor abnormalities are discussed at the follow-up physical appointment.
+Abnormalities are discussed at the follow-up physical appointment.
 You may also open an account with the lab to view your results directly.

 Preliminary reports are usually ready in 1-2 days, but if there is an urgent matter, our office is called and you are contacted the same day.